opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	}

-In the following code is 5th step of the main algorithm.
+In the following code is the 5th step of the main algorithm.
 When the obtained number of inliers after *Ransac* is over the threshold, the measurements matrix is filled and then the Kalman Filter is updated:

    .. code-block:: cpp